NitheshT/Wordpress_Installation_Docker/README.md

 # Conclusion

-With this steps followed, the WordPress application have been successfully installed.
+With these simple steps followed, the WordPress application have been successfully installed and launched.